pretix/pretix/doc/admin/installation/manual_smallscale.rst

     (venv)$ pip3 install "pretix[mysql]" gunicorn

-If you are running Python 3.4, you also need to ``pip3 install typing``.
-This is not required on 3.5 or newer.
+Note that you need Python 3.5 or newer.
 You can find out your Python version using ``python -V``.

 We also need to create a data directory::